pratyush25bai11473-ship-it/-Vithyarthi-AI-ML-project/README.md

 # -Vithyarthi-AI-ML-project
 Lane Detection Project

 This project implements a basic Lane Detection System using Python and OpenCV.
-It detects lane lines on roads from a video file or webcam feed, which is a fundamental concept used in self-driving cars.
+It detects lane lines on roads from a video file, which is a fundamental concept used in safety-driving cars.

 Features:-
 Detects lane lines in real-time